About the Author

 In 2014, she took the role of Emergency Physician at the Royal Melbourne Hospital (RMH).
 Her non clinical portfolio being US, she undertook the DDU (emergency), supervised by RMH radiologist Professor Rob Gibson.
 Professor Gibson taught her the nuances of US reporting and the excellent sonographers led by Paula King, Jane Keating and Tanya McDonald taught her how to scan like a sonographer.
 She completed the DDU in 2018.

-Since then, she has developed ED US at RMH into a vibrant sub department consisting of herself as Clinical Lead for Emergency US and four other CCPU accredited doctors in the faculty.
-The ED US group does monthly lectures in emergency US for emergency registrars and consultants, conducts in house accreditation for various POCUS modules, provides supervision for CCPU and DDU and also runs ASUM CCPU accredited emergency US and Simulation courses (ERUSC) for external candidates.
+2018-2023, Amaali was clinical lead for emergency ultrasound.
+In this role, she created the EDUS group consisting of herself and 4 other CCPU accredited FACEMs who provided monthly lectures in POCUS for emergency registrars and consultants, conducted in house accreditation for various POCUS modules, provided supervision for CCPU and DDU.
+Amaali also created the popular ASUM CCPU accredited POCUS and Simulation courses (ERUSC) for external candidates.

 RELEVANT PUBLICATIONS